 Skip Alcohol

-When discussing how much a night out costs, the most significant expense is usually alcohol.
-Restaurants are notorious for charging inflated prices on bar drinks.
-It’s a top money maker for them.
+When discussing the cost of a night out, the most significant expense is usually alcohol.
+Restaurants are notorious for charging inflated prices on bar drinks, which is a top money maker for them.

-Opt for water with your meal instead and buy a six-pack at the grocery store after dinner.
-Not only will this save you money, but it’s also the safer option, as you don’t have to worry about your blood alcohol levels while driving home.
+Opt for water with your meal and buy a six-pack at the grocery store after dinner.
+Not only will this save you money, but it’s also safer, as you don’t have to worry about your blood alcohol levels while driving home.

 Appetizers